 • Hearing-aid batteries (Medicaid does not typically cover ongoing batteries)

-• Eyeglass repair and replacement (frames; many states cover lenses but not frame replacement)
+• Eyeglass repair and frame replacement

 Communication: